How it Works

 5. Request and Pay

 After agreeing dates with your Host, press the 'Request to Book' button which will initiate a payment screen.
 The overnight fee of £36 includes a continental breakfast and a booking fee.
 Remember all bookings must go through the SisterStay website in order to enjoy the support of the SisterStay team.
-Please feel free to exchange personal contact details at this stage.
+Please feel free to give over your exact address at this stage.

 6. Start Packing